Boundedness of composition operators on general weighted Hardy spaces of analytic functions: Miscellaneous remarks

+It is the case, for example, for finite Blaschke products.
 The proof follows that of Theorem~\ref{main theorem}, with the help of the following lemma. \begin{lemma} Let $(\beta_n)$ be a sequence of positive numbers which is bounded above and slowly oscillating.
 Let $A = (a_{m, n})_{m, n}$ be the matrix of a bounded operator on $\ell_2$.
-Assume that, for constants $C > 1$, and $a$, $b$, we have:
+Assume that, for constants $C_1 < 1$, $C_2 > 1$, and $c$, $b$, we have:

-$1)$ $|a_{m, n}| \leq a \, \e^{- b n}$ for $m \leq C^{- 1} n$;
+$1)$ $|a_{m, n}| \leq c \, \e^{- b n}$ for $m \leq C_1 n$;

-$2)$ $|a_{m, n}| \leq a \, \e^{- b m}$ for $m \geq C \, n$.
+$2)$ $|a_{m, n}| \leq c \, \e^{- b m}$ for $m \geq C_2 n$.